Hamza-Kareem01/Software-house-web-page-front-end-page/README.md

-The Raw material using in this repository such as picture and vedios are not for commercial use.
+The Raw material used in this repository such as picture and vedios are not for commercial use.
 You have to add your own pictures and videos.